fs-linguistics/Fachschaft-Planning/README.md

 And if you don't want to do that either, just message Lina with what you want to add.

 ## Next meeting(s):
-Monday 27/10 at 18:30 in Brechtbau room 035
+Wednesday 10/12 at 18:30 in Brechtbau room 035

 ## Agenda for next time
-- Secret Santa
-- Xmas party (shopping, location etc.)
+- Xmas party (prep details)
+- game night 2?
+- movie night
+- ma meetup
 ---